 Globally, abandoned agricultural land has become a pervasive phenomenon after years of unsustainable cultivation methods; among other factors, the use of chemical fertilisers has left land depleted to the point of no return.
 Initiatives to restore these lands to use as tools in the fight against the climate crisis are underway.

-In some instances however, abandoned agricultural land is still arable and perhaps never fully cultivated but it is found in marginal locations where the prospects of a quality life as a farmer are poor.
+In some instances, however, abandoned agricultural land is still arable and perhaps never fully cultivated but it is found in marginal locations where the prospects of quality life of farmers are poor.
 One of the main reasons for the abandonment is urbanisation.
-As a result, currently more agricultural land is being abandoned than being converted to it, particularly in North America and Western Europe.
-The global footprint of agriculture has been decreasing while the production output has been increasing, made possible by intensification of cultivation methods.
+As a result, currently, more agricultural land is being abandoned than converted to it, particularly in North America and Western Europe.
+The global footprint of agriculture has been decreasing while the production output has been increasing, made possible by the intensification of cultivation methods.

 In light of the world’s climate crisis, it has become clear that fossil fuels are not the only resources threatening the planet’s sustainability.
 Water, clean air and arable land to grow food for an ever-growing world population are becoming increasingly scarce, and if ‘business as usual’ outputs continue, the challenges will soon become insurmountable.

-The world’s population has grown from 2.6 billion in 1950 to nearly 8 billion today, and is predicted to hit 9.7 billion by 2050.
-Human use affects over 70% of all ice- free land and about 25% of this land is subject to human-induced degradation, which is also exacerbated by climate change.
+The world’s population has grown from 2.6 billion in 1950 to 8 billion today and is predicted to hit 9.7 billion by 2050.
+Human use affects over 70% of all ice-free land and about 25% of this land is subject to human-induced degradation, which is also exacerbated by climate change.

 Therefore, it is intuitive that the solution is also to be found in man’s hands.